-We can use NHS data as a proxy measure to verify this by looking at the number of individuals aged under 25 who present to emergency departments with assault injuries where the weapon was a knife, blade or sharp object.
-For the 12 months leading up to March 2023, this figure is slightly higher than that of the same period in 2022 with volumes up 20% from 90 to 108.
+We also use NHS data as a proxy measure to verify the data in this area, and as an indicator of direction of travel.
+The measure used is the number of individuals aged under 25 who present to emergency departments with assault injuries where the weapon was a knife, blade or sharp object.
+For the 12 months leading up to March 2024, this figure has reduced compared to the that of the same period in 2023 with volumes down 19% from 90 to 73.

-Overall, we have seen a reduction in the prevalence of offences involving violence with Robbery and Assault with Injury reducing by 4% in the 12 months to March 2023 when compared to the previous year.
-This is a real terms reduction of 787 crimes from 18,766 to 17,979.
+Overall, there has been no significant change (less than 1% difference) in the prevalence of offences involving violence, with 'Robbery with Intent to Assault' and 'Violence with Injury' HO classifications in the 12 months to March 2024 when compared to the previous year.
+This is a slight increase of 63 crimes from 16,951 to 17,014.